[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 If the environment variable is equal to “dev” then assign the value “Standard” to the account_tier attribute else assign “Premium”

 The two result values, true_part and false_part, must both be the same data type, i.e., two strings.
-If the data types are different, terraform will attempt to automatically convert them to a common type.
+If the data types are different, Terraform will attempt to convert them to a common type automatically.

-For example, Terraform will automatically convert the result of the following expression to string since numbers can be converted to string:
+For example, Terraform will automatically convert the result of the following expression to a string since numbers can be converted to a string:

 count = var.allow_public == true ?
 1 : "0"